Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 5. Apr 14 29.
 Jun 14

-Hanns Schimansky's medium is paper, and his most important means of expression is the line.
-His visual language consists of abbreviations, ciphers and signs that he inscribes or inscribes onto his medium - sometimes seemingly freely improvised, but much more often just as seemingly subject to a basic grid of folds.
-Terms such as "representational", "abstract" or "informal" are meaningless in the face of Schimansky's complex associative structures.
-For the artist, drawing - and folding - is above all a sensual affair, rather than a sensory one.
-Schimansky leaves the sensing to the viewer, who is able to translate visual fictions into his own pictorial worlds, fantasies or even scores.
+Hanns Schimansky’s medium is paper; his primary means of expression is the line.
+His visual language consists of abbreviations, ciphers and symbols which he inscribes onto or into his medium – at times seemingly freely improvised, but far more often seemingly subject to a basic grid formed by folds.
+Terms such as ‘representational’, ‘abstract’ or ‘informal’ lose their meaning in the face of Schimansky’s complex web of associations.
+For the artist, drawing – and folding – is above all a sensory experience, rather than a contemplative one.
+Schimansky leaves the act of contemplation to the viewer, who is able to translate these visual fictions into their own visual worlds, fantasies or even musical scores.

 "In their melodic and rhythmic score, Schimansky's drawings are not abstractions or environmental existences 'removed' and manifested by the eye, but seismic expressions of being.
 Through Schimansky's hand speaks the trembling and eternally fragile breathing existence that has escaped the laws into freedom, like jazz in its utmost play as an improvised music composed in the moment."